EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/mutations.md

 EntityGraphQL adds the `PeopleMutations` mutation controller and all its mutation methods (those with `[GraphQLMutation]` applied) to the schema.

-For each mutation request, EntityGraphQL creates a new instance of `PeopleMuations`.
+For each mutation request, EntityGraphQL creates a new instance of `PeopleMutations`.
 The constructor and mutation methods accept services passed through [dependency injection](#dependencies-injection--services).

-**Register all mutation controllers implementing or derving from a type**
+**Register all mutation controllers implementing or deriving from a type**

 ```cs
 schema.AddMutationsFrom<IPersonnelMutations>();